 The Competition Coach stream focuses on coaching athletes who are looking to be competitive.
 An ethical module; Making Ethical Decisions (MED) as well as an on-ice coaching evaluation is involved in this level of certification.
 In BC, coaches of juvenile teams are required to have Competition Coach certification to coach at BC Winter Games.

-The Competition Development workshop is replacing Level 3 Technical.
-As of December 31, 2013, Level 3 Technical no longer exists.
+The Competition Development workshop has replaced Level 3 Technical.
 Competition Development is a comprehensive course that is designed to assist coaches in taking their teams to the next level of competitive play (eg: provincial, national or international).
 It is recommended that coaches are working with teams that are “Training to Compete.”
 The workshop encompasses planning, strategy, analysis and program management to better your team’s performance.
 The Prerequisites for the Competition development work shop is Level 2 Certified in the old system or Competition Coach Certified.